 But I believe the biggest gains of all stand to be made with this obscure tech play.

-Especially if OpenAI reveals them as an official Stargate partner in IPO documents…
+Especially if OpenAI reveals it as an official Stargate partner in IPO documents…

 Wall Street will be buzzing about this company like never before.